-Attention !
+Attention!
 Please be careful by using the copyright or first publishing dates for the release dates at this reissue label.
-In the meantime these dates refer to the initial versions.
-Also avoid release dates before 1967 when the label was launched and don't copy release dates from different version to this label.
+These dates mainly refer to the initial versions.
+Also avoid using release dates before 1967 when the label was launched and do not copy release dates from different version to this label.

 There are only a few exceptions, when Hallmark released initial versions, like Sandy Denny And The Strawbs* - All Our Own Work, beside its remarkable Top Of The Pops (3) series, that was started in 1968.
 Soundalike cover versions of the hits of the day (and future hits, for each of the Top of the Pops albums was recorded on such a short time scale that the producers had to try and predict which forthcoming releases would become major hits) ran for nearly one hundred albums over the course of the next thirteen years.
 Two of the series, issues 18 and 20 actually topped the UK album charts, while a further two, issues 17 and 19, made the Top 20.
 Total sales in excess of 3 million units, the album chart rules were changed to exclude budget albums from the main chart.

-The label started with mono releases, indicated by the HM prefix, while the stereo versions denotes SHM.
+The label started with mono releases, indicated by the HM prefix, while the stereo versions are denoted by SHM.
 In the beginning often a mono cover got a stereo sticker and includes a stereo record with SHM, while the cover denotes HM.

 The early mono releases had a orange or red label design.
 In the beginning the bottom of the rear cover denotes